A Center for Integrative Healing

 Clinic is staffed by the volunteers serving that day (This staff determines ahead of time the timing of the clinic).

-After completing intake tool, all care seekers and all staff begin “treatment” in a circle, with staff introducing themselves as individuals, care seekers and staff sharing their respective goals for the day, and staff introducing their respective modalities.
+All care seekers and all staff begin “treatment” in a circle, with staff introducing themselves as individuals, care seekers and staff sharing their respective goals for the day, and staff introducing their respective modalities.

 Treatment follows, in 1-1 sessions or small groups.
 Treatment may take place in combinations or as a series of treatments, as appropriate.